CostanzoPablo/stonxe/README.md

 * Add screenshot from shared links.
 * Allow add answers before confirm send message (with counter 10'' allowing cancel), to create a thread.
 * Allow set message as sensitive content before send it.
 Allow other users to flag message as sensitive.
+* LIKE: 8 light blue / 42 violet / 34 red.
+DISLIKE: 22 light blue / 245 violet / 223 red.
+* Allow select display messages into answers (only angels/mix/only demon)
+* Add icon for define a user as angel or demon.
+* Add icon like an sphere white or black.
+Karma define the color.
+Only LIKE/DISLIKE of Angels can define the karma value.

 ## Infrastructure
 * Cloudflare + N Pomerium Load Balancer + N NginX with Python Fast API + N Cassandra